 Some native American tribes view the owl as an omen of protection that oversaw the departed spirits.

-Other tribes saw them negatively; they believed that owls symbolized evil and the god of death.
+Other tribes saw them negatively; they believed that owls symbolized evil and the god of departure from life.

 An owl’s nocturnal nature contributed to the belief of being linked to the afterlife.